 operators have use of our repeaters.

-operate during the annual amateur radio "Field Day" in June.
+For fun, we operate during the annual amateur radio "Field Day" in June, Winter

-Meetings are held at 7:00 p.m. on the last Tuesday of the month from February through November at the
+Meetings are held at 7:00 p.m. on the last Tuesday of every month except June and December at the

 Zion Lutheran Church in Cottage Grove.
 The club draws members primarily from South

 Washington and Northern Dakota Counties but everyone is welcome.
 Our

 meetings include a short business meeting and programs that are educational or simply entertaining.

 Join us for a new activity known as the "Fireside Chats".
 We meet virtually on the 1st and 3rd Tuesdays.

 Join us for our monthly breakfast at 7:30 a.m. on the 3rd Saturday at the North Pole Restaurant in Newport.

 Join us!
 Click here for a membership application.